multigcs/LinuxCNC-RIO/configs/TangNano9K/INSTALL.md

 then you can compile and install the component:

 ```
-halcompile --install  Output/TangNano9K/LinuxCNC/Components/rio.c
+sudo halcompile --install  Output/TangNano9K/LinuxCNC/Components/rio.c
 ```

 ## sample config for LinuxCNC

 there are also a sample configuration in Output/TangNano9K/LinuxCNC/ConfigSamples/rio/

-you can copy this folder to your LinuxCNC machine and start it:
+you can copy this folder to your LinuxCNC machine and start it (or leave it there if you already on this maschine):

 ```
 linuxcnc Output/TangNano9K/LinuxCNC/ConfigSamples/rio/rio.ini